Hurricane Resource Center

 “Summertime is synonymous with beach vacations, cruises, family outings, and hurricane season.
 Before leaving for vacation, do your research.
 Talk to your travel agent, airline, car rental, and hotel associates to see what you can do if you find yourself along the path of a hurricane.
 And always, read the fine print.”

--Stephanie Murphy, Vice President of Preparedness, Resiliency, and Emergency Management
+– Stephanie Murphy, Vice President of Project Management Office

 “It is critical that local governments prepare to recover from a disaster much the same way they prepare to respond.
 Proper planning and implementing best practices for recovery prior to an event will help ensure a community can financially recover from the sudden impact of disasters.
 Poor financial recovery from a hurricane can have a long-lasting and devastating impact on the health of a community”